epfl-ada/ada-2024-project-padawans/README.md

 + Do these topics reflect the genres?
 Or labels from the MPST dataset?
 + Are topics enough for movie recommendations?
 + What additional features should we consider?

-*Note: If the coherence score is low the rest of the analysis will remain valid using the label from the MPST dataset*

-# Proposed additional datasets
-MPST: Movie Plot Synopses with Tags: to retrieve movies' synopsis (https://www.kaggle.com/datasets/cryptexcode/mpst-movie-plot-synopses-with-tags?resource=download)

-IMDb ratings: to get movie ratings (https://developer.imdb.com/non-commercial-datasets/)

 # Methods